stablekernel/aqueduct/source/docs/tut/writing-tests.md

 }
 ```

-A `Configuration` subclass declares the expected properties of a configuration file. `HeroConfig` has one property named `database` - this just so happens to be the same name as the first key in `config.yaml`.
-A `DatabaseConfiguration` is a built-in configuration type that has properties for host, port, username, password and databaseName.
-We can load `config.yaml` into a `HeroConfig` because they have the same structure.
+A `Configuration` subclass declares the expected properties of a configuration file. `HeroConfig` has one property named `database` - this matches the name of our top-level key in `config.yaml`.
+A `DatabaseConfiguration` is a built-in configuration type that has properties for `host`, `port`, `username`, `password` and `databaseName`.
+We can load `config.yaml` into a `HeroConfig` because they have the same structure and all of the key names match the property names in our configuration types.

 !!! tip "Invalid Configuration"
     If your configuration file and configuration object don't have a matching structure, an error will be thrown when your application starts and tell you which values are missing.

-Let's load this configuration file and use its values to set up our database connection by replacing the `prepare` method in `lib/channel.dart`:
+Let's load `config.yaml` and use its values to set up our database connection by replacing the `prepare` method in `lib/channel.dart`:

 ```dart
 @override